 - Students are also responsible for all other study abroad related costs, including but not limited to: study abroad application fees, airfare, room and board at the study abroad location, optional tours, damage deposits, student activity or facilities fees, excursions, entertainment, books, ground transportation, and personal expenses, unless otherwise specified by the negotiated billing agreement between Pace and the program provider.

-- The Pace Study Abroad Fee is an administrative fee to cover licensing of the online application platform used by Pace Study Abroad, a commencement sash indicating the country in which the student studied, cultural and academic follow-up including activities/services such as emergency management and re-entry preparation, and processing credit transfer, and materials and brochures.
+- The Pace Study Abroad Fee is an administrative fee to cover fees including the licensing of the online application platform used by Pace Study Abroad, and a commencement sash indicating the flag of the country where the student studied.

 - Exchanges are special relationships between Pace and selected international universities and are intended to promote international cooperation and enrich the campus culture.
 Participating students are responsible for paying the tuition to their home institution and the room board and required fees to the host institution.
 Pace Study Abroad will maintain records to monitor the balance of exchange students with individual exchange institutions.